mectors/awsiot/README.md

 This will create a $SNAP_COMMON/awscerts directory.
 Create an AWS policy, thing and certificates for this device.

 Afterwards you can use:
-  sudo snap connect <othersnap>:content awsiot:content
+  sudo snap connect <othersnap>:awscerts awsiot:awscerts

 This will allow other snaps to read the AWS IoT certificates and endpoint associated with your device.